matthewgloriani/CYBR506-Docker/README.md

 # From website to test implementation
-Go to: "172.17.0.1:5000" on your web browser while both freeradius and Flaskapp is running Type in "Matthew" and "secretofsecrets" for username and password Success!
+Go to: "172.17.0.1:5000" on your web browser while both freeradius and Flaskapp is running Type in <yourusername> and <yourpassword> for username and password Success!